 Kitikmeot Inuit Association Senior Lands Officer at 867-982-3310 or by fax at 867-982-3311.

+CIRNAC Inspector at (867) 975-4295.

+CIRNAC Resource Management Officer (Kitikmeot Region) Baba Pedersen (867) 222-2839.

 Any other agencies as instructed by the NT/NU 24 Hour Spill Report Line.

 Spill Report Form (Appendix 4).

+For each spill occurrence, submit to the Inspector, and the NWB, no later than thirty (30) days after initially reporting the event, a detailed report that will include the amount and type of spilled product, the GPS location of the spill, and the measures taken to contain and clean up the spill site.

 Containment Procedures

 The following list outlines the containment procedures for hazardous materials spilled on site: